 Violence, Terrorism & Extremism

 Violence exists in many forms in Pakistan.
-Most of the women suffer from domestic violence.
+Most women suffer from domestic violence.
 Moreover, many cases of violence in Madrassahs and schools often surface on social media or in news.

 On the state level, religious violence and extremism are commonplace examples.
-Sit-ins at Faizabad interchange Islamabad by TLP and destruction of public properties by some extremist elements is one example of religious violence in Pakistan.
+Sit-ins at Faizabad interchange Islamabad by TLP and the destruction of public properties by some extremist elements are one example of religious violence in Pakistan.

 Moreover, Pakistan has remained a target of terrorism since 2001.
 However, the incidents of terrorism have scaled down considerably.

 In Pakistan, gender discrimination has remained a major social issue since independence.
 Women are mostly sidelined from the educational and economic sector and confined to a domestic sphere with unpaid jobs.
 Undue restrictions are often placed on girls mostly in rural areas.